Editorial · PetScored desk · May 15, 2026

 On June 13, 2024, Lincoln International (the M&A advisory firm that brokered the deal) announced that Wellness Pet Company had sold its Mishawaka, Indiana production facility to United Petfood, a Belgium-headquartered contract pet-food manufacturer.
 United Petfood became the new operator of the plant and entered into a long-term supply agreement to continue producing Wellness products.

-The plant did not close.
+The plant did not close, and your bag of Wellness did not change overnight.
 Wellness recipes are presumably still being made on the same lines.
-But the legal and financial relationship changed in a way the rubric cares about: Wellness no longer owns and operates its primary dry-food manufacturing.
+What changed is the legal and financial relationship behind them, and it changed in a way the rubric cares about: Wellness no longer owns and operates its primary dry-food manufacturing.
 It contracts production to a third party.

 Why this matters for a Brand Trust score